rtmigo/bgprocess_py/README.md

 Unpublished Python library for for reading the output of processes with a time limit.

+Tested on Linux and macOS with Python 3.7-3.9.

+---

 ``` python3
 from bgprocess import BackgroundProcess, LineWaitingTimeout